-It’s common to have increased pressure in the ear canal when you are exposed to loud noises for a long time.
+It’s common to have increased pressure in the ear canal when exposed to loud noises for a long time.
 Alcohol is known to increase blood pressure that increases blood flow to the ears, top of the eyes, and base of the neck.

 When you drink alcohol, you increase pressure in the ear canal, leading to increased ear ringing.
 For your ears to recover effectively, don’t take alcohol.

-Go on a hearing detox
+Go on a hearing detox.

 This is where you avoid any loud noises so that you can give your ears enough time to recover from the concert.
 When you are detoxing, avoid listening to loud music.

 You also should avoid loud construction sites, watching movies in the theater, and heavy traffic.